 The higher a surface elevation, the lighter would be the surface.
 The lightness is shown through a semi-transparent overlays’ application.
 Overlays also make it possible to differentiate between the components and see the shadows.

-Accessibility & contrast: The dark theme background should be dark enough to show white text.
+Accessibility & contrast: The background in dark theme UI design should be dark enough to show white text.
 They must use a contrast of a minimum of 15.8:1 between the background and text.
 Doin this ensures that the body text passes the WCAG’s AA standard of 4.5:5:1 when added to surfaces at highest elevation.

 Colors: The dark theme UI must avoid saturated colors for the induce eye strain.
 Instead, designers should focus on using desaturated colors for they increase legibility.
 The choice of primary and secondary colors must also depend upon the consideration of both light and dark UI themes.